-I think this recipe has what everyone is looking for, especially as we start a new year, look to be a little less busy, and try to “detox” a bit from all of the holiday indulgence – quick and easy, but still all fancy shmancy; light and healthy, but still tastes rich; savory and herbaceous, with a hint of sweetness.
+Browned butter whipped butternut squash has what everyone is looking for, especially as we start a new year.
+Look to be a little less busy, and try to “detox” a bit from all of the holiday indulgence.
+Quick and easy, but still all fancy shmancy.
+Light and healthy, but still tastes rich.
+It’s savory and herbaceous, with a hint of sweetness.
 Heck, it’s vegetarian, gluten free, low carb, and paleo.
 Oh, and did I mention the browned butter?
 Try some Browned Butter Whipped Butternut Squash!

 I have seen a boatload of decadent (and I am sure delicious) recipes with browned butter popping up around the holidays – chocolate chip cookies, snickerdoodles, brownies, pancakes, you name it.
 But if it makes these goodies even better, then it must do the same to the healthy stuff, right?